Ghugot/servicesio/README.md

 We can solve it by changing our way of thinking.
 Instead of having only one class to build the tree, let's split it into 2 elements :

- - building the main decorator Item (i.e, with _visitor_ and _response_)
+ - a class to build the main decorator node (i.e, with _visitor_ and _response_)

- - filling the fields by each view.
+ - filling the fields of the _response_ node by each view classes.

 First of all, let's crate the decorator thing.
-It's again a regular _View_ class :
+It's still a regular _View_ class :

 ``` php
 namespace MyBundle\View;